ByteBench-dev/windows_cleaner/README.md

 **Features**

-This script deletes files in the user's Temp folder (%temp%).
+This script optimizes user's OS from varius things.

 **Usage**